Citytv Saskatchewan: Privatization

 The Government of Saskatchewan (then led by Premier Brad Wall) announced on March 24, 2010, that it would wind down SCN's operations, citing low ratings, with some operations such as distance education broadcasts to be transferred to SaskTel.
 The channel was to have shut down at the end of April, but it was later decided to keep the channel in operation while offers to buy SCN were evaluated.
 On June 21, 2010, the Government of Saskatchewan announced the channel would be sold to Bluepoint Investment Corporation.
 During the CRTC approval process, Bluepoint requested several amendments to SCN's licence, which would allow the channel to air limited amounts of non-educational programming with commercials.
 The CRTC approved the sale of SCN to Bluepoint and the licence amendments on December 23, 2010.
-The transaction was completed shortly thereafter, and at that point, SCN lost its original funding streams of government funding and viewer donations.
+The transaction was completed shortly thereafter, and at that point, SCN lost its original revenue streams of government funding and viewer donations.

 Under Bluepoint's approved amendments to its licence, SCN was still required to air commercial-free educational programming from 6 a.m. to 3 p.m.; after 3 p.m., the channel would be allowed to air entertainment-based programming with up to 14 minutes of advertising per hour – Bluepoint planned to use this new ability to air programming that could attract new advertising revenue to the channel, in a hybrid format similar to Alberta's Access.
 When Bluepoint took over control of the station, few changes were made to SCN's programming, other than introducing films seven nights a week starting at 9 p.m. during the summer of 2011.
 The first major changes to the channel occurred on September 12, 2011, premiering a new prime time lineup of current American network series such as Supernatural and The Insider, and classic series such as Danger Bay, Family Ties, and Frasier.